|Category||Administration and Management|

 - leave to attend appointments or for other reasons related to the sexual misconduct.
 Leave can be paid or unpaid depending on the duration of the leave and individual circumstances and requirements.

-- Interim measures imposed on respondent parties may include:
+- Protective measures imposed on respondent parties may include:

 - no-contact orders